MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sharepoint.md

 ## Before you start

-Here are some considerations before you start backing up and recovering your SharePoint data with DPM:
+Before you start backing up data, do the following:

 1. **Deploy DPM** - Verify that DPM is installed and deployed correctly.
 If you haven't, see: